LaughingLeader-DOS2-Mods/BarteringTweaks/README.md

 # Features:
 * The highest Bartering and Persuasion abilities in the party are shared among user-controlled characters when trading.
+* Attitude sharing can be enabled in the settings menu, allowing you to share your attitude bonuses when trading.
 * When sneaking or unsneaking, chained party members sneak/unsneak as well.
-* Attitude sharing can be enabled in the settings menu, allowing you to share your attitude bonuses when trading.
+* A Pet Pal Talent Book is sold at the [LeaderLib](https://github.com/LaughingLeader-DOS2-Mods/LeaderLib/releases/tag/mod-releases) trader, granting the Pet Pal talent for a small price.

 # Changelog
 * [Check the changelog here to see a summary of each update.](https://github.com/LaughingLeader-DOS2-Mods/BarteringTweaks/blob/master/CHANGELOG.md)